Second Cruise Line Announces Top-Deck Roller Coaster

 Dream Park At The Pier will feature more than just a roller coaster.
 Among the attractions that will be available to kids of all ages are:

-• Bounce Activity Park: Think of this as the ultimate bouncy castle, given that it’s the size of a basketball court and includes an obstacle course.
+• Bounce Activity Park: Consider this the ultimate bouncy castle, given that it’s the size of a basketball court and includes an obstacle course.

 • Jump: A trampoline park.